 Chicago Lakes Trail is a 8.7 mile moderately trafficked out and back trail located near Idaho Springs, Colorado that features a lake and is rated as difficult.
-The trail is primarily used for hiking and snowshoeing and is accessible from June until November.
+The trail is primarily used for hiking and snowshoeing and is best used from June until November.

 Directions from Idaho Springs: Travel southwest on Highway 103 approximately 14 miles to Echo Lake Campground which is located at the intersection of Highway 103 and Highway 5 on the Mt.
 Evans Scenic Byway.
 The trail begins at the Echo Lake Campground.